josephrubin/recycle.js/README.md

 <script type = "text/javascript" src = "main.js"></script> <!-- Code that uses recycle.js -->
 ```
 recycle.js has no dependencies on other libraries, so feel free to load it first.
-### Prepare all modules once by associating an identifier with the path to each module file
+### Prepare all modules by associating an identifier with the path to each module file
-The path should be relative to the HTML file.
+Use `mod.prepare(obj)` which allows you to prepare many modules at once.
+The path for each module should be relative to the HTML file.
 >main.js
 ```
 mod.prepare({